Learn how to load, explore, filter, transform, and summarise data

 You can quickly inspect the first few rows of your dataset to get a sense of the data.

-For a more detailed look at the data, you can use the View() function in RStudio, which opens the dataset in a spreadsheet-like viewer.
+For a more detailed look at the data, you can use data viewers in VS Code or Jupyter notebooks.

 Summary statistics help you understand the distribution and key characteristics of your data.